TheDhejavu/rape-news-ng/README.md

-# rapeInNigeria
+# rape news in nigeria
-This is a comprehensive research project on rape cases in nigeria
+This is a comprehensive research project on rape news & conversation in nigeria using twitter & other news outlet as case study.

+  *this an ongoing project*